+Requirements Guidance

-Requirements Guidance 4.2.2.6 Indicator 6: Supply Chain Models SEGREGATION MSPO Certified Palm Oil TRANSPORTER Aprocessing Facilities END USER
+4.2.2.6 Indicator 6: Supply Chain Models SEGREGATION MSPO Certified Palm Oil 2 TRANSPORTER 3 PROCESSING

+MILLS PROCESSING FACILITIES

+Requirements Guidance

-Requirements Guidance Uncertified Palm Oil 2 TRANSPORTER 3 PROCESSING FACILITIES
+Requirements Uncertified Palm Oil TRANSPORTER PROCESSING 3

+END USER 4

-Requirements Guidance MASS BALANCE MSPO CERTIFIED PALM OIL TRANSPORTER PROCESSING FACILITIES END USER WILLS UNCERTIFIED PALM OIL 4.2.2.7 Indicator 7: No further explanation for this indicator.
+Requirements Guidance MASS BALANCE MSPO CERTIFIED PALM OIL TRANSPORTER PROCESSING FACILITIES END USER MILLS UNCERTIFIED PALM OIL Refer to Guidance for Oleochemicals and its Derivatives under MSPO SCCS.
+4.2.2.7 Indicator 7: Refer to Guidance for Oleochemicals and its Derivatives under MSPO SCCS.
 4.2.2.8 Indicator 8: No further explanation for this indicator.
 4.2.2.9 Indicator 9: No further explanation for this indicator.
 4.2.2.10 Indicator 10: Refer to the MSPO Certification Scheme Document.
-4.2.2.11 Indicator 11: Currently the IT system is known as MSPO trace

-Requirements Guidance 4.2.3 Criterion 3: Transparent and fair price dealing The intent of this criterion is to ensure that all parties along the supply chain are not at a disadvantage or put into vulnerable situations.
+Requirements Guidance 4.2.2.11 Indicator 11: Currently the IT system is known as MSPO trace.
+4.2.3 Criterion 3: Transparent and fair price dealing The intent of this criterion is to ensure that all parties along the supply chain are not at a disadvantage or put into vulnerable situations.
 The criteria used for determining prices should be transparent to all parties and any party that considers prices to be unfair should have access to the grievance mechanism.
 4.2.3.1 Indicator 1: Documentation on the criteria for pricing could be on quality, delivery, long term relationship, and overall performance together with other information, if available.
 4.2.3.2 Indicator 2: No further explanation for this indicator.
 4.2.4 Criterion 4: Ethical conduct Ethical behaviour is characterised by honesty, fairness and equity in interpersonal relationships and mutual respect in dealings.
 This should cover zero tolerance for violence, exploitation and abuses as well as safeguarding the integrity of all entities and prevent conflict of interest.
 Hence, the best means of demonstrating the values of ethical conduct/behaviour is by having a policy statement that is communicated and applicable to all levels of workforce including contractors.
 In formulating policy, organisation could refer to "Garispanduan Tatacara Mencukupi, SPRM" as a guide.
-4.2.4.1 Indicator 1: The policy should be approved by the top management (and dated), and in line with the anti-corruption legislation.
+4.2.4.1 Indicator 1: The policy should be approved by the top management and (and dated), in line with the anti-corruption legislation.
 4.2.4.2 Indicator 2: The system should cover both leading indicators such as the frequency of briefings conducted on the policy and SOPs (e.g., code of conduct, procurement) as well as lagging indicator such as the number of non-conformances against the organisation's policy for ethical conduct.